Nikos Sotiriadis: Career

 Sotiriadis made one international appearance with Greece.
-On 20 February 1938, during a World Cup qualifier against Mandatory Palestine (which finished as a 1–0 win) at Apostolos Nikolaidis Stadium, he came on as a substitute in the 15th minute, replacing Sclavounos.
+On 20 February 1938, during a World Cup qualifier against Mandatory Palestine (which finished as a 1–0 win) at Leoforos Alexandras Stadium, he came on as a substitute in the 15th minute, replacing Sclavounos.
 Sotiriadis thus became PAOK's first international and the only one during the interwar period.

 Death

 Sotiriadis was recruited by the Hellenic Army after the declaration of the Greco-Italian War.
 Trying to capture an Italian outpost, he was shot in the chest and died on 28 January 1941 in Kleisura, fighting with the rank of Sergeant for the 50th Infantry Regiment.
 He was 33 years old.